 It's important to take note of the statute of limitations for your case because although you may feel confident that you won't need to file a lawsuit in order to receive compensation for your injuries, you never know whether or not the responsible party's insurance company will agree to pay you a fair amount for your injuries.
 Don't wait!
 Contact our firm today to discuss your situation.

-Is Louisiana a "Fault" state?
+Is Louisiana a "Fault" State for Car Accidents?

 Determining Liability in a Car Accident